[Editor’s note: Taurus announced the new Defender 856 at the 2020 SHOT Show. The new guns are +P rated with a 3″ barrel and a front night sight.]

-Taurus USA announced the return of the Model 856 revolver at the 2018 SHOT Show.
+Taurus USA announced the return of the Model 856 revolver.

 While the gun is interesting on its own, I find that it is an even more compelling introduction when it is put head-to-head with the Colt Cobra.
 But, I’m getting ahead of myself.
 Let’s first take a look at what the gun is.